UIUC-Hort-Club/PlantPass/USAGE.md

 5. Select a payment method from the dropdown
 6. Click "Complete Order" to finalize the transaction

+#### Recent Unpaid Orders

+The Order Lookup screen displays recent unpaid orders for quick access:

+- A loading spinner appears while orders are being fetched
-The Order Lookup screen also displays recent unpaid orders for quick access.
-Click any order in the list to load it immediately.
-Use the gear icon to configure how many recent orders are displayed (0-20).
+- Click any order in the list to load it immediately
+- Use the gear icon to configure how many recent orders are displayed (0-20)
+- Set to 0 to disable the recent orders display
+- Orders show the Order ID, number of items, total amount, and timestamp

 Completed orders are marked as view-only and cannot be modified.
 Orders can be deleted using the "Delete Order" button if needed.